 Under TESOP 97 and TESOP 99 on the Restriction Period Expiry Date the Trustee can, depending on the particular circumstances, sell the shares for you or transfer the shares to you.
 In either case the availability of the CGT discount and the cost of your shares in determining whether you make a capital gain or loss is worked out in the way described in the table above.

-During 2000/2001 the Government announced changes to the CGT rules for new acquisitions of shares under any employee share plans.
+In February 2001 the Government announced changes to the CGT rules (which have not yet been enacted) for new acquisitions of shares under any employee share plans.
 These new rules only apply to shares allotted after 27 February 2001 and therefore do not apply to shares you have already acquired under TESOP 97 and TESOP 99.